 Coral Snapping Shrimp

-One of the most interesting things about the Coral Snapping Shrimp is its relationship with a goby fish.
-The goby lives in a burrow next to the shrimp's coral home and acts as a lookout for predators.
-If the goby spots danger, it warns the shrimp with a flick of its tail, and the shrimp can then retreat into the safety of the coral.
+An intriguing aspect of the Coral Snapping Shrimp is its interaction with a goby fish.
+The goby resides in a neighbor burrow and serves as a sentinel, warning the shrimp of impending danger with a flick of its tail, allowing the shrimp to retreat into safety.

 36